 Need some summer picnic inspiration?
 You’ve come to the right place!
-I took some friends out to beautiful Black Star Sport Horses for a summery picnic.
-My gorgeous, fashionable, lovely friend Wendy Darling (not to be confused with my horse of the same name) and I shared a picnic blanket and collaborated on the design and food.
+I took some friends out to the farm for a summery picnic.
+My friend Wendy (not to be confused with my horse of the same name) and I shared a picnic blanket and collaborated on the design and food.
 Here’s everything you need to know to recreate this picnic, including recipes!
 Friesian horse and epic 260 acre horse farm not included.

 Photos by Darling Photography

 This post uses affiliate links.
 By purchasing an item through this article, you are supporting The Rose Table.
 Thank you!

 Ah, picnic food.
 There is no shortage of picnic food to be found here on The Rose Table.
 My regular readers know that I would eat every meal outside if I could!
 Here’s the menu.
 Click on each to get the recipes!

 Chicken Salad on Croissants

 Wendy brought a bottle of Veuve Clicquot – she knows me so well! – and I brought a brand new label to try: Santa Margherita Prosecco Superiore.
 The Prosecco Superiore pairs wonderfully with cantaloupe and cheese.
 It smells faintly of peaches and tastes like summer in a glass.
 I loved it!

 Wendy has the most adorable carrying case for drink-sized mason jars.
 We filled half with water and lemon slices and the other half with cherry lemonade, strawberries, and lemon slices.
 The jars are great because they have lids with straws so you don’t have to worry about anything falling in your drink when dining outside!

 You’ll need a picnic blanket, of course.
 I highly recommend taking outdoor pillows because frankly, it isn’t comfortable to sit on a picnic blanket for hours.
 I often take outdoors pillows when I want to hang out for long periods of time.